-In this Title "foreign judgment" means any judgment, decree, or order of a Court of the United States, any Indian Nation, or of any other Court which is entitled to comity or full faith and credit in the District Court.
+In this Title "foreign judgment" means any judgment, decree, order, or other judicial directive of a Court of the United States, any Indian Nation, or of any other Court which is entitled to comity or full faith and credit in the District Court.

 Section 1223.
-Filling and Status of Foreign Judgments.
+Filing and Status of Foreign Judgments.